The next Year End Award presentation will be on June 8, 2026

 Rules for Entry:

-A total of three (3) entries are allowed for digital images.
-They may have been entered in any of the Digital categories (Assignment, Open, Creatures, Monochrome, Creative/Altered).
+Images may have been entered in any of the PSCC categories (Assignment, Open, Creatures, Monochrome, Creative/Altered).

-Minor revisions of your original entry is allowed.
+Minor revisions of your original entry are allowed.
 Examples of acceptable revisions include fixing color and contrast issues, removal of small elements, straightening horizon lines and similar.
 Unacceptable revisions would include converting from color to black and white or vice versa, radical cropping such as changing the image from portrait orientation to landscape, adding or removing large elements in the scene.
 The competition directors have the discretion to tell you whether a change is allowed or not.
 Note: all revised images should be submitted as a new image with the title updated with Version 2, V.2, or similar appended to the end. (example: Mount Rainier V.2).
-Do not take down the original image.
+Do not remove the original image from the club’s image database (on the club website).
+It will be used to confirm the validity of the revised image.

-There are special instructions for submitting images to the 2024-2025 Best Digital Image of the Year competition.
-Use the instructions found here.
+Detailed instructions (and suggestions) for submitting images to the 2025-2026 Digital Image of the Year competition are found here

 Ray Thorsteinson Memorial Award for Photojournalism